 Original Medicare in Colorado Springs covers significant health expenses but doesn’t cover everything.
 Medicare beneficiaries enroll in a supplemental Medicare plan to protect themselves from the additional costs.
 37.63% of the 152,043 Original Medicare enrollees in Colorado Springs use Medicare Advantage plans.

-Supplemental Medicare Plans in Colorado Springs, Colorado
+Medicare plans in Colorado Springs, Colorado

 Colorado Medicare Supplement plans vary in cost depending on several factors, including location, age, gender, tobacco use, payment frequency, eligible household discounts, and more.
 Considering these factors, the quotes below reference a 70-year-old female beneficiary.